SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 ##### BLASTing against our remote database

 * Go into the `blastAnalysis` directory
+* print the blast manual -  `blastn -help`
-* Run the blast by typing the following command with the outfmt equals to 6, using transcritsAssembly.fasta as a query file:
+* Perform  the blast by typing the following command, using transcritsAssembly.fasta as a query file:
+{% highlight bash %}blastn -query [fastaFile] -db [databaseFile] -out [resultFile]{% endhighlight %}
+* Display the result file with the command `less`
+* Perform the blast adding the option outfmt equals to 6 and display the result file

 {% highlight bash %}blastn -query [fastaFile] -db [databaseFile] -outfmt [0-11] -out [resultFile]{% endhighlight %}

+* Perform the blast adding the option -outfmt '6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore'

+{% highlight bash %} blastn -query [fastaFile] -db [databaseFile] -outfmt '6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore' -out [resultFile]{% endhighlight %}

-* Output formats
+####### Output formats

 {% highlight bash %}
 The flag for the output format is -outfmt followed by a number which denotes the format request :